-Join Dan Violet Sagmiller for an in-depth discussion in this video Select, part of Unity 5: Build a Real-Time Strategy Game.
+Join Dan Violet Sagmiller for an in-depth discussion in this video Select, part of Build a Real-Time Strategy Game with Unity 5.

 - [Voiceover] Now we'll show how the framework…can highlight when selected…by creating interaction for it…and setting up the drone to use it.…To start this, I'm going into the Scripts folder…and into the Interactions folder underneath that.…I'm gonna create a c sharp subscript called Highlight.…Now I'll edit the code for it.…Now, the first thing we need to do with highlight…is set it up to be an interaction,…not just a monobehaviour.…So, interactions inherit from monobehaviour,…which means that we can still use…the start and update functions.…

 The first field that I like to have is the gameobject…that we're going to enable or disable…based on whether or not this is selected.…So, public, GameObject, DisplayItem.…Next, I need to override the methods and interaction…for select and deselect.…So, public override…and then you can see that we have the options…for Deselect here.…We'll press Enter, and then I'm going to replace…the exception it put in here…with DisplayItem.SetActive…false.…

 And then I also need to override the select,…

 - Loading prebuilt levels